Cale/open-hamclock-backend/README.md

 MIT - this is free.
 Not for commercial use

 # Project Completion Status

+HamClock requests about 40+ artifacts.
+I have locally replicated all of them that I could find.

 - [x] Bz.txt generator
 - [x] wx.pl working
 - [x] Xray.txt generator